-In this article you will find some information that will help you to master the PP GF30
+In this article you will learn some information to master PP GF30

-Note: This article contains advanced information regarding BCN3D PP GF30.
-The default settings for our BCN3D PP GF30 have been tailored for good quality and reliable results, and are fully tested by our laboratory.
-These tips complement those settings to ensure the best quality in printing with PP GF30.
+Note: This article contains advanced information related to the BCN3D PP GF30.
+The default settings of our BCN3D PP GF30 have been adjusted for good quality and reliable results, and are fully tested in our laboratory.
+These tips complement those settings to ensure the best print quality with PP GF30.

-PP GF30 (Glass fiber reinforced Polypropylene) is a composite material that offers an increased strength and stiffness compared to PP. Its high chemical and mechanical resistance make this filament ideal to print parts for outdoor use that need to stand high-stress situations.
+PP GF30 (Glass Fiber Reinforced Polypropylene) is a composite material that offers a greater strength and stiffness than PP. Its high chemical and mechanical resistance makes this filament ideal for printing parts for outdoor use that need to withstand high-stress situations.

-This material is a bit difficult but with these tips, you'll be able to print it with good results.
+This material is a bit difficult to work with but with these tips you will be able to print it with good results.

-Make it stick and know how to remove the print
+Adhesion of the first layer and how to remove the print

-Getting the first layer done in PP GF30 is challenging, good adhesion needs to be ensured to have success in your prints.
-PP GF30 has a high contraction ratio, and if it is cooled too quickly, it will warp up and unstick from the bed.
-This article will be helpful in this:
+Making the first layer in PP GF30 is a challenge.
+Good adhesion must be guaranteed to be successful in your prints.
+PP GF30 has a high shrinkage constant, and if it cools too quickly, it will warp and peel off the bed.
+This article will help you with this problem:

-Apply a good amount of Magigoo and preheat the printing surface for a while so the printing surface is at the same temperature and the build volume is warm.
-Make sure the printing surface is flat and well-calibrated.
+To prevent this from happening, apply a good amount of Magigoo and preheat the build surface, so it's at the same temperature and the build volume is hot.
+Make sure the printing surface is flat and well calibrated.

-Before taking out your finished print, let it cool down as slowly as possible so it contracts uniformly and the tensions are mellowed.
-Once it is cool, remove the print carefully.
-Here are some more tips that will help you in removing your prints:
+Before you take out your finished print, let it cool as slow as possible so it shrinks evenly and tensions ease.
+Once cool, carefully remove the print.
+Here are some more tips to help you remove your impressions:

-PP GF30 has a high contraction ratio, this means it shrinks a lot when it is cooled.
-This can cause the print to warp up and create cracks in it.
-To avoid this from happening, PP GF30 has to be printed in an enclosed and warm environment, without any cooling.
+PP GF30 has a high shrinkage constant, this means that it shrinks a lot when it cools down.
+This can cause the print to warp and create cracks.
+To prevent this from happening, PP GF30 should be printed in a closed, warm environment, without cooling.

-PP GF30 presents less warping if the models are slightly tilted and there are no 90º overhangs.
-For more information about warping, check out the following guide:
+The PP GF30 exhibits less warping if the models are slightly tilted and there are no 90° overhangs.
+For more information on warping, check the following article:

-PP GF30 has Glass Fiber in it, and it is quite abrasive.
-It is recommended to print it with our Hotend X, otherwise, it will wear out the regular hotends making them unusable in no time.
-Check out this article if you want to know a bit more about why you should print this filament with the Hotend X:
+PP GF30 contains fiberglass and is quite abrasive.
+It is recommended to print it with our Hotend X, otherwise it will wear out the usual hotends making them unusable in a short amount of time.
+Check this article if you want to learn a little more about why you should print this filament with our Hotend X:

-If you need to post-process your print, like removing blobs or strings, you can use a scalpel to remove them, they'll come out easily.
-If you intend to sand down or polish your PP GF30 part for some reason, you should use safety glasses and an FFP3 facemask to prevent particles of this material from entering your eyes and lungs.
+If you need to post-process your print, such as removing blemishes or remaining threads, you can use a scalpel and they will come off easily.
+If you intend to sand or polish your PP GF30 part, you should wear safety glasses and an FFP3 respirator to prevent particles of this material from entering your eyes or lungs.